Information about Zotepine

 - Take it at the same time every day to help you remember to take it.

-- You may be monitored with ECG and electrolytes prior to zoltepine therapy and while increasing the dose.
+- You may be monitored with ECG, electrolytes, and liver function tests before you start treatment with this medicine and while increasing the dose.

 - To lower the chance of feeling dizzy or passing out, rise slowly if you have been sitting or lying down.

 - Use caution while driving or doing anything that requires concentration as Zotepine can cause dizziness and sleepiness.